tntdog99/Torque/README.md

 # Torque
-Torque is a end-to-end encrypted decentralized messaging platform using the signal protocol
+Torque is a end-to-end encrypted decentralized messaging platform

 feel free to contribute

 ## details

+torque uses:
+X3DH with double ratchet

 ## Using